gheber/kenzo/README.md

 *
 ```

 Verify that you're good to go by loading and running the Kenzo regression test suite.
-For example, in an `sbcl` prompt you should see something like this:
+For example, in an SBCL prompt you should see something like this:
 ```
 * (ql:quickload :kenzo-test)
 To load "kenzo-test":